 Irish-American financial services and software as a service (SaaS) company, Stripe is dually headquartered in San Francisco, United States and Dublin, Ireland.
 Primarily, the company provides online payment processing and cred card processing software to its clients.

 Whenever a customer purchases something online, Stripe helps in facilitating the transaction between the buyer and the seller.
 It provides a safe and efficient payment processing platform for the processing of funds via credit card or bank so that online payment can be done in a secure manner.

-When you are preparing for the Stripe interview process, ensure that you meet the following eligibility criteria before you apply:
+When you are preparing for the Stripe software engineer interview process, ensure that you meet the following eligibility criteria before you apply:

 The interview process at Stripe consists of three rounds — Recruiter Phone Screen, Technical Phone Screen, and On-site Interview.

 Recruiter Phone Screen

 Typically, in this round, you’ll be engaging in an informal chat with the recruiter.
 The recruiter will ask you about your experiences, educational qualifications, and so on.
 Recruiters encourage any to ask any questions that you might have, such as what the role entails, what is expected of you.

 The Recruiter Phone Screen round in the Stripe interview process is mainly aimed at determining whether you’ll be the right fit for the role given your experience and skills.
 Toward the end of the initial screening call, the recruiter will schedule the next round.

 The following are some Stripe Interview questions that you can expect in this round of Stripe’s software engineer interview:

 - How did you hear about Stripe?